yandex-research/switti/README.md

               seed=59,
              )
 ```
-Alternatively, you can experiment with Switti inference using various sampling parameters via [HuggingFace demo](https://huggingface.co/spaces/dbaranchuk/Switti) or a Jupyter notebook [inference_example.ipynb](inference_example.ipynb).
+Alternatively, you can experiment with Switti inference using various sampling parameters via HF demo in [1024x1024](https://huggingface.co/spaces/dbaranchuk/Switti-1024) or [512x512](https://huggingface.co/spaces/dbaranchuk/Switti) or using a Jupyter notebook [inference_example.ipynb](inference_example.ipynb).

 # Citation
 ```bibtex